tolicodes/articles/outlines/api-scraping.md

-Abstract: this will be a complete guide to dealing with API Scraping based on my framework
+Abstract: this will be a complete guide to dealing with API Scraping.
+I explain how I came up with my [api-tookit](https://github.com/tolicodes/node-api-toolkit) and the [twitter-toolkit](

 - Intro: Why API scraping is not as easy as it seems
   - Rate Limiting